finos/datahelix/DeveloperGuide.md

     - any decisions that only have 1 remaining option will have that option also moved up the tree, and pruned again.
  5. restarting from 1, until there are no decision left
  6. creating a rowspec from the constraints in the remaining root node.

-## Cartesian product
-This strategy is the a recursive algorithm which will 'multiply' each leaf node of the tree against every other leaf node of the decision tree in order to generate data.
-As such it can create vast numbers of permutations.
-This strategy makes no attempt to overcome the chance of a combinatorial explosion which can occur with relatively few rules and constraints.

-This strategy uses certain methods of the Java Streams API which are known to block rather than be lazy (`flatMap`) which means the data may be prevented from being emitted until all permutations have been calculated.

-This strategy is also known to have limited-to-no intelligence when it comes to [contradictions](docs/user/Contradictions.md).
-The strategy will back track when they are found, but makes no attempt to preemptively check for them or prevent the walker from entering a contradictory path of the tree.

-## Reductive
-The strategy selects a value for a field, then reduces the size of the problem (the tree) progressively until it cannot be any further (then back-tracking occurs) or sufficient information is known (then row/s can be emitted.)

-See [Reductive tree walker](ReductiveTreeWalker.md) for more details.

 # Nullness
 ### Behaviour